 Sport specific sports halls are rare in an increasingly competitive market.
 A typical sports hall must now combine sport usage and community use together with a range of non-sporting activities.

 Sport usage can range from Badminton to Basketball or Spin class to Trampoline use.
 This range of sporting activities imposes high demands on a sports floor.
-It must perform for the Badminton player but must be able to resist damage from trampolines and sports equipment which are moved across the floor.
+It must perform for the Badminton player but must be able to resist damage from trampolines and spinning bikes which are moved across the floor.

 The need to protect the sport surface with carpet tiles or alternative surface protection is purely optional with a solid synthetic surface whereas with a sprung timber surface we would advise that floor protection, such as the DYNAMIK Giant Carpet Tiles are used in order to protect the timber from indentation and scratches as well as maintaining its warranty.